basham/swit-workshop-impact/slides.md

 - Train and practice

 Notes:
-For example, astronaunts need to study, so they know as much about the equipment they're using as the engineers that built them.
+For example, astronauts need to study, so they know as much about the equipment they're using as the engineers that built them.
 They need to train and practice so they're in shape and are ready for any situation.